magnusja/WatchGRT/README.md

 # WatchGRT
-Running the Gesture Recognition tool on an Apple Wtach.
+Running the Gesture Recognition Toolkit (http://www.nickgillian.com/software/grt) on an Apple Watch.

+More information will follow soon...